rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 sudo chcon -vR --type=httpd_sys_content_t /dir
 ```

 It also prevents the opening of a non-standard port.
-The port must be opened manually, using the `semanage` command (not installed by default).
+Opening the port is a manual operation, using the `semanage` command (not installed by default).

 ```bash
 sudo semanage port -a -t http_port_t -p tcp 1664